The Art of War - On Oak Wilt

 (all four quotes)

 Micro-injection is an important tool in our treatment tool box.
-Specifically, the Mauget product Tebuject (6 ml).
-We utilize this product with a high quality fungicide called tebuconazole) for trees too sick for macro-uptake, small trees due to lower phytotoxicity of Tebuject, and for leafless trees needing fungicide but don’t have photosynthetic draw.
+Specifically, the Mauget product Tebuject 16 HP.
+We utilize this product (which is a high quality triazole family fungicide called tebuconazole) for trees too sick for macro-uptake, all small trees (less than 8” DBH - due to lower phytotoxicity of Tebuject 16 HP), re-treatments, and for leafless trees needing fungicide but don’t have photosynthetic draw.
+Very importantly we apply this product at the rate of absorption of each individual tree.
 Mauget was the first micro-injection manufacturer/injector company.
 Their products are research-tested.

 Additional Experimental Method